Back to Agenda

 Session Chair(s)

-Diane Cleverley, PhD
+Diane Cleverley, PHD

-Certara, United States
+Associate Principal Regulatory Writer, Certara, United States

 With the advent of patient-focused drug development guidance from the FDA, medical writers can have a hand in crafting protocols and clinical trial materials to include patient advocacy input.
 The writer will learn how to incorporate advocates’ suggestions to enhance patient’s ability to enroll and continue to sustain participation in clinical studies, and their quality of experience.
 Also, to understand how patient input might further benefit special population considerations (cultural, elderly, non-communicative, pediatric, rare-disease, or comorbidities).
 With a focus on rare disease and application to other special populations based on what we have learned in the rare disease community.